douglasgreen/outlines/computing/programming_languages/javascript.md

 ## Working with Arrays and Objects

 Working with arrays and objects is a fundamental aspect of JavaScript programming.
-Here\'s an overview of each topic:
+Here's an overview of each topic:

 ### Array Basics and Methods

 Arrays in JavaScript are used to store multiple values in a single variable.
 They are list-like objects that come with a variety of methods to perform operations on these lists.

 -   Creation: Arrays can be created using square brackets `[]`.
 For example, `let fruits = ['apple', 'banana', 'cherry'];`
--   Accessing Elements: You access an array element by referring to its index number, like `fruits[0]` for \'apple\'.
+-   Accessing Elements: You access an array element by referring to its index number, like `fruits[0]` for 'apple'.
 -   Common Methods:
     -   `.push()`: Adds a new element to the end of an array.
     -   `.pop()`: Removes the last element from an array.